antitree/keyctl-unmask/README.md

 ## Background

+Container security folks have known that keyctl usage within containers is a risky operation because there is no inherent way to isolate the Linux Kernel's keyrings and keys that often store sensitive content.

 the `keyctl()` syscall allows a user to interact with Linux kernel keyrings which store sensitive information per user, session, threat, or process (among others).
 These keyrings are used by different applications and are usually in